-The PDF to Adobe InDesign conversion process transfers all of the elements over from the PDF document into a new InDesign file.
-What you end up with is an editable InDesign document maintaining the original layout, content, and styling as in the original design.
+The PDF to Adobe InDesign conversion process re-creates or transfers, as best as possible, all of the elements over from the PDF document into a new InDesign file.
+What you end up with is an editable InDesign document mimicking the original layouts content, and styling.

 No need to work with cumbersome PDF files or recreate the layout from scratch, let PDF2DTP do the heavy lifting for you.
 You can expect PDF2DTP to maintain virtually all items including: